 But even before you do this, decide carefully the kind of job you want to do.
 Ask yourself several times; search for the answer with a cool head.
 Remember, half-hearted efforts will not take you too far.
 Complete dedication can only help you succeed over the hundreds of others, who also deeply aspire for the role you have set your eyes on.

 Identifying a role that you want to work is easier when you have already been in a junior position or a similar one.
 For some people, a new job can be an elevation and for others, it can simply mean a change of environment and better compensation.
 While job hunting, it is also important to ensure that you choose the companies that match your personality and offer a work culture that suits you, apart from matching the interest or skills.
-Many experienced executives find it far more interesting to work with small start-ups instead of multinationals where global opportunity may be available.
-Some people feel more comfortable to work in formal workplace culture, while a casual one may align with the personality of the others.
+Many experienced executives find it far more interesting to work with small start-ups instead of multinationals where global opportunities may be available.
+Some people feel more comfortable working in formal workplace culture, while a casual one may align with the personality of the others.

 This way, you will know exactly where to apply after you narrow down the list of companies.